ercoppa/HadoopInternals/website/_posts/2014-04-02-HadoopArchitectureOverview.md

 The Application Master is responsible for the execution of a single application.
 It asks for containers to the Resource Scheduler (Resource Manager) and executes specific programs (e.g., the main of a Java class) on the obtained containers.
 The Application Master knows the application logic and thus it is framework-specific.
 The MapReduce framework provides its own implementation of an Application Master.

 The Resource Manager is a single point of failure in YARN.
 Using Application Masters, YARN is spreading over the cluster the metadata related to running applications.
-This reduce the load of the Resource Manager and makes it fast recoverable.
+This reduces the load of the Resource Manager and makes it fast recoverable.

 <!--
 The user submits a job using the **Job Submitter** component.
 This software element connects to the **Resource Manager** and starts their interaction using the *ClientProtocol* and the *ApplicationClientProtocol*.
 It sends the job configuration and the application jar.
 Finally, it waits until the job is completed.